Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 According to WebMD, artichokes are a superfood thanks to their high antioxidant content.

-Several proven studies show that artichokes help with blood pressure control and hypertension, lower cholesterol, and improve liver function.
+Several proven studies show that artichokes can help control blood pressure and hypertension, lower cholesterol, and improve liver function.

 They contain few calories per serving, virtually no fat, low sodium, and a relatively good amount of protein at 4 grams per medium artichoke.

-To top all of this off, they are packed with important nutrients such as potassium, vitamin C, magnesium, folate, and plenty of fiber.
+To top all of this off, they are packed with essential nutrients such as potassium, vitamin C, magnesium, folate, and plenty of fiber.

 Questions